vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 #### Via configuration.yaml

 One way to add a new template is by adding the code to the `configuration.yaml` file.
 In 2022 the configuration for template entities changed.
-Where previously the configuration was placedc under the `sensor:` or `binary_sensor:` section a new `template` section was introduced.
+Where previously the configuration was placed under the `sensor:` or `binary_sensor:` section a new `template` section was introduced.
-Using the moder template format has a couple of advantages, you can use a `trigger` and `action` (like in automations) which gives more control over when the entity should be updated, and it allows to set a `state_class` so the state of the entity will also be stored in Long Term Statistics.
+Using the modern template format has a couple of advantages.
+You can use a `trigger` and `action` (like in automations) which gives more control over when the entity should be updated, and it allows to set a `state_class` so the state of the entity will also be stored in Long Term Statistics.
 It also allows to create `button`, `image`, `number` and `select` entities which is not possible using the legacy platform.

 For more information also see the [Home Assistant documentation](<https://www.home-assistant.io/integrations/template/>).
 The legacy format is still documented all the way at the bottom.